 Why Every Chore App You've Tried Has Failed (And What Actually Works Instead)

-May 5, 2026
+May 05, 2026

 The real problem was never about splitting tasks evenly.
 It was about seeing the tasks in the first place.

 Every generation of chore apps has been built on the same assumption: household labor is a delegation and tracking problem.
 List the tasks.
 Assign them to people.
 Check them off.
 Repeat.
+A 2024 meta-analysis in the Journal of Medical Internet Research found that 70% of users abandon these systems within the first 100 days, and the reason traces back to a design flaw that no amount of better icons can fix (JMIR, 2024).
+The assumption sounds reasonable.
+The problem is that it is wrong.

-Jamie Gravell, a research assistant and mother who tried Cozi and quit after one week, put it bluntly: "It doesn't solve the problem: that you're nagging someone else or parenting your partner.
+Jamie Gravell, a research assistant and mother who tried Cozi and quit after one week, put it directly: "It doesn't solve the problem: that you're nagging someone else or parenting your partner.
 It doesn't empower or engage the other person to be a part of the family team."

 The real issue is not who does the dishes.
 It is who notices the dishes need doing.

-1. Anticipating: noticing that something needs to happen before it becomes urgent.
+1. Anticipating: noticing something needs to happen before it becomes urgent.
 The child's shoes are getting tight.
 The soap dispenser is almost empty.
 The permission slip deadline is Thursday.

-Daminger's research found that women disproportionately handle stages one and four, the two most invisible stages, while men are most likely to participate at stage three, the decision.
+Daminger's research found that women disproportionately handle stages one and four, the two most invisible stages, while men are most likely to participate at stage three (the decision).
 That means even in couples who believe they "decide things together," the woman has done all the upstream work of noticing and all the downstream work of following up.
 The man enters at the visible moment and receives credit for participation.

 As Daminger herself observed: "I can't think of a time in my research where a man made a list for his wife, but I can think of several instances where a wife made a list for her husband."

 The app itself becomes another chore for the person already doing all the chores.
-As sociologist Jaclyn Wong from the University of South Carolina warned: "The work in managing the app is still going to be seen as women's work."
+As sociologist Jaclyn Wong from the University of South Carolina warned: "The work in managing the app is still going to be seen as women's work." ([INTERNAL-LINK: managing household apps as invisible labor → how-to-delegate-household-tasks-without-guilt])

-In December 2024, researchers from the University of Bath and the University of Melbourne published a landmark study in the Journal of Marriage and Family based on 3,000 US parent respondents.
-The finding that made headlines: mothers handle 71% of all household mental load tasks.
+A December 2024 study from the University of Bath and the University of Melbourne, published in the Journal of Marriage and Family, surveyed 3,000 US parents and found that mothers handle 71% of all household mental load tasks (Journal of Marriage and Family, 2024).
+But the headline number undersells the texture of the problem.

-Daily tasks, the relentless, repetitive kind like cleaning, childcare coordination, and meal planning, show an even starker split: mothers handle 79% versus fathers at 37%.
+Daily tasks (the relentless, repetitive kind like cleaning, childcare coordination, and meal planning) show an even starker split: mothers handle 79% versus fathers at 37%.
 For episodic tasks like finances and home repairs, fathers lead at 65%, but mothers still contribute 53%.
 The daily grind is more than twice as unequal as the occasional projects.

 • Unequal physical labor predicted only one outcome: reduced relationship quality.